Uz45/BIGTREETECH-TouchScreenFirmware/Readme_for_MKS TFT32.txt

 #define ENCODER_PULSES_PER_STEP 3

 You can enter 12864 emulation mode by long tapping on the screen.
-	Cursor control and parameter changes are performed by swiping up and down on the right edge of the screen. the OK button is located in the upper-right corner of the screen.
+	Cursor control and parameter changes are performed by swiping up and down on the right edge of the screen.
+	The OK button is located in the upper-right corner of the screen.